BESHAM0N/BESHAM0N/README.md

 ## 🐈‍⬛ **About Me** 🐈‍⬛
 - 🎮 **Unity Developer** | 🌃 Moscow, Russia
 - 🖥️ Developing games & teaching Unity
-- 🐾 Passionate about Game Design, VR/AR & AI
+- 🐾 Passionate about Game Design
 - 🌸 Seeking opportunities to work on ambitious game projects
 - 🌠 **Goal:** create a game that will capture players' hearts!